 The 3 main types of burglar alarms:

-- Traditional unmonitored burglar alarms: The simplest and most traditional intrusion detection systems are unmonitored systems.
+- Traditional unmonitored burglar alarms: Unmonitored systems are the simplest and most traditional intrusion detection systems.
 Sometimes, they are also referred to as bell-only systems.
 Often, their presence alone serves as a deterrent to potential intruders.
 When a potential intruder or break-in is detected, these intrusion systems sound a siren only, which notifies people nearby and, in all probability, scares intruders away before damage is done.
-Unmonitored burglar alarm systems don't automatically contact anyone, but they can be connected to smartphones.
+Unmonitored burglar alarm systems don't automatically contact anyone but can be connected to smartphones.
 This way, you will receive notifications when an alarm triggers or the intrusion system is turned on or off.

 - Monitored burglar alarms: Unlike bell-only systems, monitored intrusion detection systems immediately contact an outside security company, such as an alarm monitoring center (ARC), when an alarm is triggered.
-These ARCs then call the key holders or notify the police if deemed necessary.
-We recommend that you choose a system capable of sending alarms to both the appropriate person in your company and an ARC in real-time.
+These ARCs then call the key holders or notify the police if necessary.
+We recommend choosing a system capable of sending alarms to the appropriate person in your company and an ARC in real-time.

 Evaluating your needs